dreitier/backmon-legacy/README.md

 #### Size
 The size retention can be used to determine a specific minimum or maximum file size of a backup, to ensure that the backup has been run.
 Attributes are `size`, `size\_min\_fail`, `size\_max` and `size\_max\_fail`.

+Please note that you need to install `php-curl` because of PHP internals files can not be larger than 2 GByte.
+We make use BigFileTools (https://github.com/jkuchar/BigFileTools) which fixes this problem.

 #### Cronjob
 The cronjob policy is implicitly executed by getting the last (=newest) backup of the sorted group and checking its ctime value against the last expected Cronjob run (global `cron` attribute).